-When it comes to choosing a microphone, it can be difficult to decide between a condenser microphone and a dynamic microphone.
-Both types have their own unique strengths and weaknesses, and the best choice for you will depend on your specific needs.
+When it comes to choosing a microphone, it can often be quite difficult to decide between a condenser or dynamic microphone.

 Vocals

-For vocals, a condenser microphone is often the preferred choice.
-These microphones have a more sensitive diaphragm, which allows for a more accurate and detailed capture of the vocal nuances.
-They are also more sensitive to background noise, which can be a drawback for live performances.
+For studio vocals, a condenser microphone is often, but not always, the preferred choice.
+Condensers have a more sensitive diaphragm, which allows for a more accurate and detailed capture of vocal nuances.

-Voice-over & audio books
+Voice-over and audio books

-Streaming & podcasting
+Streaming and podcasting

-Streamers who are often playing video games or typing might want to opt for a dynamic microphone such as the SM7B, to help get rid of background noise from button smashing and typing sounds.
+Streamers who are often playing video games or typing might want to opt for a dynamic microphone such as the Shure SM7B, to help get rid of background noise from button smashing and typing sounds.

 Guitars